Nadir-Urbina/EastGateJax/ProjectDescription.md

-East Gate Kingdom Fellowship Project:
+East Gate Jax Project:

-This project is a website for a christian ministry called East Gate Kingdom Fellowship, the website needs to be engaging, visually appealing.
+This project is a website for a christian ministry called East Gate Jax, the website needs to be engaging, visually appealing.

 The main things we need to expose is ministry activities, testimonies, preachings, and there is a very important section called encounter home groups, where we will display a map and some addresses, the tool I'm using is called Mapbox for interactive maps.